Roundhead: Beliefs

-Origins and background
+Origins and background of the term

 Some Puritans (but by no means all of them) wore their hair closely cropped round the head or flat.
-There was thus an obvious contrast between them and the men of courtly fashion, who wore long ringlets.
+This created an obvious contrast between them and the men of courtly fashion, who wore long ringlets.
 During the war and for a time afterwards, Roundhead was a term of derision, and in the New Model Army it was a punishable offence to call a fellow soldier a Roundhead.
-This contrasted with "Cavalier", a word used to describe supporters of the Royalist cause, but which also started out as a pejorative term.
+This contrasted with Cavalier, a word used to describe supporters of the Royalist cause, but which also started out as a pejorative term.
 The first proponents used it to compare members of the Royalist party with Spanish Caballeros who had abused Dutch Protestants during the reign of Elizabeth I. However, unlike Roundhead, Cavalier was later embraced by those who were the target of the epithet and used by them to describe themselves.

 "Roundheads" appears to have been first used as a term of derision toward the end of 1641, when the debates in Parliament in the Clergy Act 1640 were causing riots at Westminster.
 The Encyclopædia Britannica Eleventh Edition quotes a contemporary authority's description of the crowd that gathered there: "They had the hair of their heads very few of them longer than their ears, whereupon it came to pass that those who usually with their cries attended at Westminster were by a nickname called Roundheads".
 The demonstrators included London apprentices, for whom Roundhead was a term of derision, because the regulations which they had agreed to included a provision for closely cropped hair.